Stay Another Day

-"Stay Another Day" is a song recorded by British boy band East 17, released on 21 November 1994, as the third single from their second album, Steam (1994).
-It is their only number-one song on the UK Singles Chart, becoming the Christmas number one of 1994, despite not being a Christmas song.
-"Stay Another Day" also topped the charts of Denmark, Ireland, and Sweden and peaked within the top 10 of the charts in several other countries, including Australia, France, and the Netherlands.
+"Stay Another Day" is a song recorded by British boy band East 17, released on 21 November 1994 by London Records as the third single from their second album, Steam (1994).
+The song was written by band member Tony Mortimer with Rob Kean and Dominic Hawken, and produced by Phil Harding and Ian Curnow.
+It is the band's only number-one song on the UK singles chart, becoming the Christmas number one of 1994.
+"Stay Another Day" topped the charts in 15 countries including Denmark, Ireland, Sweden, and Zimbabwe and peaked within the top 10 in several others including Australia, France, and the Netherlands.
+Two different music videos were produced for the song.